Scytho-Siberian world: Characteristics

 Their art was made in the animal style, so characteristic that it is also called Scythian art.

 Finds

 In the beginning of the 18th century, Russian explorers began uncovering Scythian finds throughout their newly acquired territories.

 Significant Scythian archaeological finds have been uncovered up to recent times.
 A major find are the Pazyryk burials, which were discovered on the Ukok Plateau in the 1940s.
-The finds are notably for revealing the form of mummification practiced by the Scythians.
+The finds are revealed the form of mummification practiced by the Scythians.
 Another important find is the Issyk kurgan.

 Society

 The Scythians were excellent craftsmen with complex cultural traditions.
 Horse sacrifices are common in Scythian graves, and several of the sacrificed horses were evidently old and well-kept, indicating that the horse played a prominent role in Scythian society.
 They played a prominent role in the network connecting ancient civilizations known as the Silk Road.
 The homogeneity of patrilineal lineages and contrasting diversity of matrilineal lineages of samples from Scythian burial sites indicate that Scythian society was strongly patriarchal.

 Numerous archaeological finds have revealed that the Scythians led a warlike life: Their competition for territory must have been fierce.
 The numerous weapons placed in graves are indicative of a highly militarized society.
 Scythian warfare was primarily conducted through mounted archery.
 They were the first great power to perfect this tactic.
 The Scythians developed a new, powerful type of bow known as the Scythian bow.
 Sometimes they would poison their arrows.